fericlab/mt-optoIDR/mt_optoIDR_scripts/Tracker_1.0/README.md

 ![Static Badge](https://img.shields.io/badge/mt_drop_Tracker-1.0-green)
-# How to use Tracker for tracking droplets in mitochondria
+# How to use mt-condensate-tracker for tracking droplets in mitochondria

 ## Requirements
 ## Install necessary dependencies